vswanlund/vswanlund.github.io/tag-mobile-sdks/android/products.md

    displayChoices(optionChoices);
    </pre>

-2. To choose a specific option call the pickers `choose` method which will update the state of the options in the choices list based on the currently chosen options.
+2. To choose a specific option call the pickers `chooseOption` method which will update the state of the options in the choices list based on the currently chosen options.
 The list is updated in-place so there is no need to get the list from the picker again:

-    <pre>picker.choose(option);
+	<pre>picker.chooseOption(productOption);
 	displayChoices(optionChoices);</pre>

 3. You can find out which variants match your currently choices using the `getVariants` method of the picker: